ketamai/viber/README.md

 ## Deployment
 The application is deployed using GitHub workflows to deploy to the production server.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.